The compound Japanese word "Kaizen" stems from "KAI" which means "change" and "ZEN" which means "good".

 Want to join a great poker community?

 Feeling part of a team can prove quite difficult for poker players of all levels.
-If you would like to join my exclusive Discord server and join a community of friendly and supportive people in the poker world simply share a page from this website on Twitter and tag me in it @ https://twitter.com/solidthoughtpkr
+If you would like to join a community of friendly and supportive people in the poker world, I have just the place for you!